 The accused has admitted to not being a licensed medical practitioner and was in Australia on a tourist visa.
 Unfortunately this is not an uncommon situation all over the country.
 The booming cosmetic industry has led to a huge number of practitioners practicing without the relevant or necessary experience or qualifications required to be performing such procedures and treatments.
 There are clinics operating without any qualified practitioners, let alone a doctor to supervise all treatments.

-Dr Danae Lim, Medical Director of HD Cosmetic Clinic in Alexandria and one of the founders of the Australasian College of Asian Aesthetics, says whilst the phenomenon is prevalent in Australia as a whole, it is especially rampant in the Australian Chinese community especially for those who prefer to visit establishments where customer service is available in their native language.
+Dr Danae Lim, one of the founders of the Australasian College of Asian Aesthetics, says whilst the phenomenon is prevalent in Australia as a whole, it is especially rampant in the Australian Chinese community especially for those who prefer to visit establishments where customer service is available in their native language.
 She says, “Unsuspecting consumers are convinced that such medical treatments are either performed by qualified personnel, or are minor enough to neglect safety in favour of pricing.
 These businesses rely on strong Chinese social media marketing, which is quite isolated from the mainstream Australian population and therefore extremely hard to police.
 Qualifications, infection control and the capacity to deal with medical emergencies are non-existent.

 Strong-armed by aggressive sales with no medical qualifications and lured by the promise of everlasting beauty, many fall into the trap of receiving treatments which yield little to no result in the best case scenarios, while ending up with cosmetically disfiguring conditions or worse, life-long disability, even death.”

 Whilst it may be rampant in the Australian Chinese community we urge you to remain aware that this is a problem in the Australian community as a whole.
 There are horror stories from patients with all backgrounds and ages.